MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-work-profile-enroll.md

 ## Data shared with Google

-When Android Enterprise device management is enabled on a device, Microsoft Intune shares certain user and device information with Google.
+Microsoft Intune shares certain user and device information with Google when Android Enterprise device management is enabled.
 For more information, see [Data Intune sends to Google](../protect/data-intune-sends-to-google.md).

 ## Next steps
 - [Deploy Android Enterprise apps](../apps/apps-add-android-for-work.md)